 Mean score of companies in the Medical Device Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Medtronic reported total greenhouse gas emissions of approximately 256,800,000 kg CO2e, comprising 131,500,000 kg CO2e from Scope 1 and 125,200,000 kg CO2e from Scope 2 emissions.
-The company has set ambitious targets to reduce its carbon footprint, committing to a 52% reduction in absolute Scope 1 and 2 emissions by 2030 from a 2020 baseline.
-Additionally, Medtronic aims to achieve 100% renewable electricity sourcing by 2030 and has set a target for 75% of its suppliers to have science-based targets by the same year.
-Medtronic is also focused on reducing its Scope 3 emissions, targeting a 37.5% reduction in emissions from upstream transportation and distribution, business travel, and end-of-life treatment of sold products by 2034, using a 2024 baseline.
-The company is committed to achieving net-zero emissions across all scopes by 2050, aligning with the Science Based Targets initiative (SBTi) standards.
-The emissions data and reduction targets are sourced from Medtronic plc, reflecting the company's commitment to sustainability and climate action within the healthcare equipment and supplies sector.
+The company has set ambitious targets to reduce its carbon footprint, committing to a 52% reduction in absolute Scope 1 and Scope 2 emissions by FY2030, using FY2020 as the baseline.
+Additionally, Medtronic aims to achieve a 37.5% reduction in absolute Scope 3 emissions, which include upstream transportation and distribution, business travel, and end-of-life treatment of sold products, by FY2034 from a FY2024 base year.
+Medtronic is also focused on increasing its sourcing of renewable electricity from 1.29% in FY2020 to 100% by FY2030.
+The company has committed to ensuring that 75% of its suppliers, based on emissions from purchased goods and services and capital goods, will have science-based targets by FY2030.
+Furthermore, Medtronic has pledged to achieve net-zero emissions across all scopes by 2050.
+The emissions data and reduction targets are sourced directly from Medtronic plc, with no data cascaded from a parent or related organization.

 Access structured emissions data, company-specific emission factors, and source documents